 2001 Promising drug for prevention of Aids developed (monkey) - FALSE

 "Indeed, since the first HIV vaccine clinical trials in humans in 1987, more than 100 clinical trials have been funded by the U.S. National Institute of Allergy and Infectious Diseases through mid-2006.
-Yet every one of the more than 50 preventive vaccines and more than 30 therapeutic vaccines that were successful against HIV/AIDS in primate studies has failed in human clinical trials."
+Yet every one of the more than 50 preventive vaccines and more than 30 therapeutic vaccines that were successful against HIV/AIDS in primate studies have failed in human clinical trials."7

-Although the nearly 30 years of animal-based research to develop a vaccine for aids has showed little success, recent human-based research has found a promising HIV vaccine candidate.
+Although the nearly 30 years of animal-based research to develop a vaccine for aids has shown little success, recent human-based research has found a promising HIV vaccine candidate.

-Results from misleading animal experiments using non-human primates has only held us back from finding a vaccine or cure that can be used on humans.
+Results from misleading animal experiments using non-human primates have only held us back from finding a vaccine or cure that can be used on humans.